himmAllRight/himmAllRight-source/content/post/sub-monitor-workflows-with-xrandr.md

 ➜  ~
 ```
 The line that starts with *Modeline* (but *not including* "Modeline") is what
 we want.
-Copy that and give it to `xrandr` to create a new mode:
+Copy that and give it to `xrandr` with the `--newmode` flag to create
+a new mode:

 ```bash
 xrandr --newmode "3440x1440_59.90"  418.41  3440 3688 4064 4688  1440 1441 1444 1490  -HSync +Vsync